ZXQWAS/Project-006-kittens-carousel-static-web-s3-cf/README.md

 - Step 4: Deploy your application on AWS Cloud using Cloudformation template

+- Step 5: Customize your application files

-- Step 5: Upload your application files into S3 bucket from your local git repo
+- Step 6: Upload your application files into S3 bucket from your local git repo

-## Notes

-- Customize the application by hard-coding your name instead of `student_name` within `index.html`.

-- Use `bash upload-script.sh` to invoke upload script.

 ## Resources